settlemint/docs/docs/developer-guides/connect-frontend.md

 ### Creating a Private Key

 To deploy our smart contract and send tokens, we need funds to cover the transfer cost.
-To do this we will create a Private Key and then receive MATIC tokens, the native token of the Mumbai testnet, from the faucet.
+To do this we will create a Private Key and then receive MATIC tokens, the native token of the Amoy testnet, from the faucet.
 Faucets allow us to get free test tokens to spend on a testnet.

 To make a Private Key, click on the `Private Key` link on the right side of the dashboard.
 Once there, select `Create a Private Key`.